grantnorwood/adjusted-bounce-rate/readme.txt

 were loaded, or if they are disabled because of the currently logged in user's role.
 1. Compatible with Ajaxify jQuery plugin.

-= Donate! =

-Donations make me happy!
-If I've saved you a few dollars or more worth of time, or if you're getting paid for projects where you use my work, please consider throwing a few dollars at me at <http://grantnorwood.com/donate/> :)

 == Installation ==